iliapopov17/iliapopov17.github.io/_pages/about.md

   5. Genotyping and SNP annotation of human 23andMe data<br>
   6. RNA-seq data analysis for differential gene expression of Saccharomyces cerevisiae after 30 minutes of fermentation<br>
   7. Ancient metagenomes analysis examining human dental calculus<br>

 Detailed reports on them are available in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-5/).
 The lab journals can be found there as well by following the link to each specific project.<br>
 In addition, I really enjoyed studying phylogenetics, and I have described a complete phylogenetic research pipeline.
 This helps me to constantly remember all the skills I have learnt.
 You can find my contributions in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-6/).<br>
+My Researh Project at BI is about searching for indirect signs of HIV infection in cell-free DNA samples.
+The results will be published in this [repository](https://github.com/iliapopov17/The-shadow-of-HIV) be the beginning of May.<br>

 While working at Don State Technical University, I joined Igor Popov's group in Alexey Ermakov's lab.
 I applied all the knowledge and skills I learnt in order to achieve first-class results.
 The results of the work can be found in [publications](https://iliapopov17.github.io/publications/).<br>